100% Hand-spun yak down

 New limited edition colors are here!
 Check out the first hand-dyed hues to join the family.

-This special collection is made from 100% "kullu" as it is called in Tibetan language—the softest, premium yak down.
-Each skein is handspun in small batches by nomad women of the Tibetan Plateau.
+This collection is made from 100% "kullu" as it is called in Tibetan language—the softest, premium yak down.
+Each skein is hand-spun in small batches by nomad women of the Tibetan Plateau.

 We've partnered with Shangdrok, a workshop of nomad artisans on the high grasslands, to bring you this line.
 A single skein takes 2 days to create and supports the traditional livelihoods of both artisans and yak herders.

 • Fiber: 100% nomad family-raised yak fiber from Tibet, plied with cotton thread.
 All fiber in the 4 earth tone options are undyed; white hues in this collection have been depigmented.
 The fiber in the 4 limited edition colors are dyed using non-toxic, OEKO-TEX certified pigments sourced from Germany.

 • Weight: 100 - 110 grams

 • Yardage: Approximately 45-55 yards

 • Suggested knitting needles: US Size 15 (10mm)